 - Submit Licensure by Endorsement application and a $300.00 non-refundable fee

-- Evidence Work Experience – not required if the candidate has met the 150 hour licensure education met by December 31, 2008 and passed all four parts of the CPA exam by June 30, 2010
+- Evidence Work Experience (see below)– not required if the candidate has met the 150 hour licensure education met by December 31, 2008 and passed all four parts of the CPA exam by June 30, 2010

 - If licensed in another state, the applicant must provide evidence of a current active license in good standing.
 Please submit our Authorization for Interstate Exchange of Examination and Licensure Information form to your jurisdiction.

 Education and Work Experience Five Year Rule